nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 *Note*: At every single iteration the base-case MUST BE TESTED.
 Base Case: Tells recursion when to stop.
 Recursion does *not* allow 'break' and 'return' statements.

+### Calendar Planning

+Due Today:

+1. Prep work: Career Coaching Personal Pitch and Stage Fright assignments
+2. Code Challenge: Partner interviews
+3. Lab: Partners to call an API (Quote APIs).
+Refactor any code from previous lab to prepare for this lab
+4. 9am Friday Zoom: Dr. Robin; 1215 Power-Hour Session; 2pm Zoom: Stacks and Queues with JB Tellez; Feedback assignment(s) too
+5. Monday: NO CLASS
+6. Networking appointments are coming due: 1:1 in-person or remote, outside of this class.
+Targeted company interview counts!

 ## Footer